When, Why, and How Much

 Why to Hire Me

-I have a BA and an MA in Creative Writing from the University of Nebraska, and am trained by the Editorial Freelance Association.
-I have been working with authors for just over three years now.
+I have a BA and an MA in Creative Writing from the University of Nebraska, and am trained by the Editorial Freelancer’s Association.
+I have been working with authors for just over four years now, with many of them going on to self-publish with great reviews, land contracts with indie presses, and sign with agents.
 I have had 100% positive reviews, and you can check some of those out throughout the website.

-I’m also happy to provide sample edits.
+I’m also happy to provide sample edits so you can get a sense of how I work.
 You can send me a five hundred to seven hundred word excerpt from the middle of the novel and I will provide a free line edit sample.

 Prices

-In general, developmental edits are the most expensive kind of edits because of the amount of work that editors have to do.
+In general, developmental and comprehensive edits are the most expensive kind of edits because of the amount of work that editors have to do.
 (See the section below for what you’ll get when I edit your manuscript.)
-That said, it’s important for me to keep my edits at a reasonable price so that even those who are self-publishing can afford them.
+That said, I do my best to walk the line between getting paid for my expertise and what is affordable for you.

 What You Get with Your Developmental Edit

-Each developmental edit will be delivered with two things: the original document with line edits and an Editorial Essay.
+Each developmental edit will be delivered with two things: the original document back with comments on the text and an Editorial Essay.

-For the line edits, you can expect comments on every page of your novel.
+The original document will have my comments on every page.
 These comments can range from clarifying questions, rephrasing examples for awkward language, and style suggestions.

 The Editorial Essay will be at least a 4,000 word essay that focuses on the bigger issues in your novel.
 (The exact length will depend on the number of issues, kinds of issues, and length of book.)
 This is where I will discuss things like character arc, plot holes, pacing, and other big picture items.